INS Dronacharya

 INS Dronacharya is the gunnery school of the Indian Navy.
 It is located in Kochi, Kerala.
 It was commissioned on 27 November 1978.
-It is responsible for training 820 officers and 2100 sailors and Agniveer as well as personnel of Indian coast guard per year in small-arms, naval missiles, artillery, radar and defensive counter measures.
+It is responsible for training 820 officers and 2100 sailors and Agniveer as well as personnel of Indian Coast Guard per year in small-arms, naval missiles, artillery, radar and defensive counter measures.
 Friendly Foreign country officers come for training every year.
-On 16 March 2023 INS Dronacharya got the Award of President Colour by the honourable President of India Droupadi Murmu.In January 2024 INS Dronacharya got Award of UNIT CITATION 2023-24.
+On 16 March 2023 INS Dronacharya got the Award of President Colour by President of India Droupadi Murmu.
+In January 2024 INS Dronacharya got Award of UNIT CITATION 2023-24.